Estimated reading time: 6 minutes

 Perhaps being managed adds the necessary pressure to optimize their performance.
 But you don’t have the time to stand at his or her desk every second.

-Tracking hours with smart clocking in systems designed by experts such as Advance Systems Inc. gives you feedback on someone’s hours worked.
+Tracking hours with smart clocking-in systems are designed to give you feedback on someone’s hours worked.

 Last on this list, but it should be first on your to-do list.
 Here’s how communication helps your productivity: